aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ### Quick start option

-This option creates an Amazon EKS cluster, an EKS managed node group, and [Amazon EFS](https://aws.amazon.com/efs/), and [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) shared file-systems.
+This option creates an Amazon EKS cluster, an EKS managed node group, along with [Amazon EFS](https://aws.amazon.com/efs/), and [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) shared file-systems.
 To create, execute the commands below, specifying  the value of ```key_pair``` as the EC2 key pair you created at top of this page:

     cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster/terraform/aws-eks-cluster-and-nodegroup
     terraform init